mythril-forge/homebrew-classes/paladin/paladin-improved-radiant-strike.md

-## Improved Divine Health
+## Improved Radiant Strike
-At 20th level, the blood in your veins course with pure divine energy.
-You are immune to poison.
+By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.

-Even as you lay dead, your body is filled with a righteous passion.
-Your body will not decay, and is perserved perfectly through the echos of time.
-You cannot become undead, and a spellcaster ignores any time limits when trying to bring you back to life.
+Whenever you hit a creature with a melee weapon, the creature takes an extra `1d8` radiant damage.

 <!--